10ashish12/11deepak0209/README.md

 ### Hi there I am Deepak 👋

-- 🔭 I’m currently working on Freelancing WOrk on Upwork
+- 🔭 I’m currently working on http://www.thenddeveloper.com/
 - 🌱 I’m currently learning ANdroid Studio
 - 👯 I’m looking to collaborate on Blog
 - 🤔 I’m looking for help with internet